refena/refena/refena/README.md

 You can use both `select` and `rebuildWhen` at the same time.
 The `select` will be applied, when `rebuildWhen` returns `true`.

-Do **not** execute `ref.watch` multiple times as only the last one will be used for the rebuild condition.
+Do **not** execute `ref.watch` of the same provider multiple times as only the last one will be used for the rebuild condition.
 Instead, you should use *Records* to combine multiple values.

 ```dart